celonis/content-cli/DOCUMENTATION.md

 command output will give you all the details.

 #### Batch Import multiple Data Pools

+The import operation allows import of multiple Data Pools together with their dependencies.
+Dependencies could be imported data sources and related objects, data source exports, scheduling triggers and other.

 In order to batch push a list of data pools use the following command: